-The final stage allows students to submit their profile after paying their school’s respective application fee, which varies by college but averages about $50, according to a survey by U.S. News.
+The final stage allows students to submit their profile after paying their school’s respective application fee, which varies by college but ranges from $25 to $90, according to a survey by U.S. News.
 Students who qualify can apply for a fee waiver through the National Association for College Admission Counseling with the help of their high school’s college counselor.
 There is no fee for using the Common App itself.

 On top of the application itself, students are often required to submit additional documents, such as the SAT or ACT scores, sealed official transcripts, teacher recommendations, and other school-related information, to better state their case for admission.

 In general, there are four types of financial assistance available for higher education costs.
 They are: